ivishnumurthyhegde/Swasth/README.md

 In this project i created a Static website which have the information about the corona virus and also i created a bot which answers to questions realated covid-19 .

-I created this bot using AZURE BOTSERVICE and a QnA MAKER and Static web app service.
+I created this bot using AZURE BOTSERVICE and a QnA MAKER and STATIC WEB APP service.

 Link of my project( website url) :- https://delightful-pebble-0a0e2d710.1.azurestaticapps.net/